 - Through the use of flexible packaging systems, less packaging waste is going into landfills.

-- Our dispensers offer long-life use and consistency of portion when compared to plastic disposable pumps.
+- Our dispensers offer lifelong use and consistency of portion when compared to plastic disposable pumps.

 - Dispensing out of bulk containers with Server pumps in lieu of portion packs is a more sustainable option.